FAIR Textile Storage-History Triage

 Textile Pest-Treatment, Mothballs, Cedar, and Freezer-History Checklist

-Before appraisal, document the textile and its storage history exactly as found, especially any mothball smell, cedar chest or sachet use, freezer or fumigation notes, residue, and the housing the textile came from.
-FAIR treats old pest-treatment history as useful context, not automatic evidence of current safety: a textile can have inactive treatment history yet still need conservation triage first if odor, residue, brittleness, dampness, attached debris, or risky handling signs are active now.
+Before appraisal, document the textile and its storage history exactly as found: mothball smell, cedar use, freezer or fumigation notes, residue, and the housing it came from.
+FAIR treats old pest-treatment history as context, not proof of current safety.
+If odor, residue, brittleness, dampness, debris, or handling risk is active now, conservation triage may come before appraisal.

 Textile Pest-Treatment, Mothballs, Cedar, and Freezer-History Checklist - FAIR online appraisal guide illustration